Conference Carolinas: History

+On November 17, 2015, CC announced that Chowan University gained affiliate membership for the following sports: women's golf, and men's & women's lacrosse; effective beginning the 2017 spring season within the 2016–17 academic year.
+Chowan would later add men's & women's soccer into its CC affiliate membership, beginning the 2017 fall season within the 2017–18 academic year.

 After 57 years as a league member Pfeiffer University moved down to the NCAA D-III ranks on June 1, 2017.

 Conference Carolinas and the South Atlantic Conference entered into a partnership in the 2018–19 school year by which the two leagues would operate as a single conference in field hockey and wrestling, with championships immediately conducted in both sports.
 The leagues agreed that CC would coordinate the wrestling championship, while the SAC would fill the same role for field hockey.
 Accordingly, all CC field hockey programs became de facto affiliates of the SAC, while SAC wrestling programs became de facto CC affiliates.
 The CC–SAC alliance is officially branded as "South Atlantic Conference Carolinas".

 After the completion of the 2018–19 athletic year, former Commissioner Alan Patterson retired and was replaced by Chris Colvin.
 One of the first moves made by Colvin was to move the league headquarters to Greenville, South Carolina to be more centrally located to all member institutions.

 The league now has 13 members, with the most recent changes taking place in 2021.
 Francis Marion University joined for the first time, and the University of North Carolina at Pembroke returned after an absence of nearly 30 years.
 They were the first public schools to join CC since Longwood's 2003 departure.
-The most recent departure from CC was that of Limestone College (now Limestone University), which moved to the SAC in 2020.
+The most recent departure from CC was that of Limestone College (later Limestone University, and now defunct), which moved to the SAC in 2020.

 Many institutions have been members of the league during its rich history including Anderson, Appalachian, Barton (formerly Atlantic Christian), Belmont Abbey, Catawba, Coker, Converse, East Carolina, Erskine, Emmanuel, Francis Marion, Guilford, Elon, High Point, King, Lees-McRae, Lenoir–Rhyne, Limestone, Longwood, Mars Hill, Mount Olive, Newberry, North Greenville, Pfeiffer, Presbyterian, Queens, St. Andrews, UNC Pembroke (both as Pembroke State and under its current name), Western Carolina and Wingate.